Good Bad Bugs: Massively Multiplayer Online RPG

 - There was a enhancement that was supposed to increase the characters height by a few feet and increasing strength , instead it left them 50 feet tall.
 It was purely cosmetic, but I was sad when they fixed the bug.

 - Using a slash command used to correct various animation glitches while dead used to be able to allow your character to stand back up and move about with 0 health.
 You could do emotes while in this state, and the emote would loop repeatedly, even while moving.
 You could walk around, but were unable to use any powers and as soon as you targeted anything, you would fall back down again.

 - In Gaia Online's zOMG!, players used to cherish the Turtle ring for its ability to raise your defense so high that enemy attacks would deal negative damage and heal you.
-A recent update that overhauled the game's defense mechanics and rebalanced the rings put an end to this, and one of the devs stepped forward to declare that a) this behavior was due to a programming oversight that could have been easily corrected (but for some reason wasn't until now) and b) the Turtle ring was never intended to have any healing properties.
+An update that overhauled the game's defense mechanics and rebalanced the rings put an end to this, and one of the devs stepped forward to declare that a) this behavior was due to a programming oversight that could have been easily corrected (but for some reason wasn't until now) and b) the Turtle ring was never intended to have any healing properties.
 Naturally, some players complained about the loss of such a beloved Game Breaker.

 - Before one of the general bug fixes, it was possible to cast buffs on NPCs due to either a programming mistake or NPC interaction in battle being hastily Dummied Out late in the planning stages.
 Players used the bug to amuse themselves by stacking Coyote Spirit and Fleet Feet on the Pizza Guy in Barton to make him run insanely fast.

 - The physics engine of SOE's MMOFPS Planetside could be exploited in several useful, or amusing ways.